Good Suggestions When You’re Being Hard On Yourself

 It’s been a long time since I last learned how to do something brand new, and I have to say, I’m really not fond of being a novice.
 I’m one of those people who grows quickly impatient if I can’t do something well right out of the gate.
 I don’t like how it feels when something is foreign to me — all that new information can be overwhelming.
 I quickly think, “This just isn’t worth the time or effort.
 It’s going to take too long to learn how to do this.”
 Part of why I never learned how to play a musical instrument is because it takes an enormous amount of time, practice and patience to become good at it.
 I have great respect for musicians because I have no idea how they have the persistence to keep at it year after year.

 When I’m learning something new, it helps if I can find small accomplishments within the larger experience of the learning.
-For example, when I rode for the second time yesterday, I could already get on the horse better than the week before.
+For example, when I learned how to ride a horse, I found that each week there were incremental changes that made me a better rider.
 I gave myself a little nod of encouragement by saying to myself, “You see, you’ve already learned something new.”
-Between that and my teacher giving me kudos for a few things, I’ve been able to overcome the negative attitude that I can’t do this.
+Between that and my teacher giving me kudos for a few things, I’d been able to overcome the negative attitude that I wasn’t going to improve.

 When I was in grade school, teachers weren’t aware that different children learn in unique ways.
 It was all about delivering the information in the curriculum so that we could complete our lesson plans.
 But the fact is, a lot of us didn’t get it.
 For one thing, all of the information was delivered either via the teacher talking to us and or through our own reading about it.
 For many people, these methods are the least effective to learn.
 They are boring.
 How many of us remember sitting in school and listening to the teacher begin to talk about something?
 After about three minutes, the mind would go blank.
 On the other hand, I clearly remember every moment of my sophomore biology class when the teacher allowed his pet boa constrictor to crawl all over us.
 I’m an experiential learner.
 I like to learn as I’m doing rather than reading about it first.